Yahnich/yahnich.github.io/README.md

 - Holy Persuasion cast range from 600 to 2000
 - Holy Persuasion attack damage bonus from 20/70/110/150 to 100/150/200/250
 - Hand of God cooldown from 150/130/110 to 60

+### Doom
+- Removed Aghanim's Scepter and Aghanim's Shard upgrades.
+- Lvl ?
+Pain: Being targeted by Doom's abilities instantly kills Creeps, and Doom deals 15% increased damage from all sources against Creeps.
+- Devour now always deals 500/1000/1500/2000 pure damage.
+- +15% Devour Magic Resistance replaced with -10s Devour CD.

+### Doom - Pride and Envy
+- Lvl ?
+Pain reworked: A creep dying within 900 units of Doom restores 5% of his maximum health.
+- Devour: While Devouring, Doom gains 3/4/5/6 armor and 8/10/12/14% magic resistance.
+- Scorched Earth: Doom also gains increased incoming healing equal to the movement speed and damage increased to 300/500/700/900 DPS.
+- Infernal Blade: Max HP damage from 1/2/3/4% to 2/3/4/5%
+- Doom: Doom becomes a no-targeted spell.
+While active, Doom emits a 300 radius aura that inflicts Doom on all enemies in range.
+Lingers for 2 seconds.

+### Doom - Wrath and Greed
+- Lvl ?
+Pain: A creep dying within 900 units of Doom grants him 15% increased damage from all sources (30% total versus Creeps) for 6 seconds.
+- Devour: While Devouring, Doom gains 100/200/300/400 attack damage and cleaves for 50%.
+- Scorched Earth: Doom also gains 35/65/95/125 bonus attack speed during Scorched Earth
+- Infernal Blade: Infernal Blade affects all enemies in a 325 radius.
+- Doom: Units affected by Doom lose 6/8/10 armor and 10/20/30% magic resistance.

+### Doom - Gluttony and Sloth
+- Lvl ?
+Pain: Whenever Doom kills a creep, all his remaining cooldowns are reduced by 25% of their current value
+- Devour: While Devouring, Doom gains 3/6/9/12 bonus mana regeneration and 10/15/20/25 cast speed.
+- Scorched Earth: Enemies in Scorched Earth lose 40/50/60/70 attack speed and 10/15/20/25% movement speed.
+- Infernal Blade: Infernal Blade's debuff grants 6/7/8/9% universal lifesteal for units damaging the target.
+- Doom: +4s Doom duration

 ## Ember Spirit
 - Searing Chains unit count from 3 to 6.